SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/4.0.0/hbp_summar_school.md

 Therefore, either follow [link](devenv.html) if you wish to use advanced features, or [link](../../spynnaker/3.0.0/PyNNOnSpinnakerInstall.html) if you wish to use basic functionality.

+If you wish to set up a development environment to write new extensions to the implementation of SpiNNaker on PyNN, then look at [this link](PyNNOnSpiNNakerExtensions.html).